 Responding to negative reviews shows customers that you are open to feedback and that your business takes accountability for its actions.
 This helps build trust and credibility with current and potential customers and shows that you care about customer service well beyond the end of a job.

-Think about the last time someone had to apologise to you.
+Think about the last time someone had to apologize to you.
 What made you feel like they truly meant their apology?
 What made you feel like they were simply saying sorry just because they had to?

 Use your own experiences here as a guide when responding to negative reviews and respond in a way that you would want to receive as the customer on the other end.